Get all the latest data for Davao City

 What's the average days-on-market in Davao City in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Davao City is around 60 to 90 days, with a midpoint of approximately 75 days for a typical correctly priced listing.
+As of 2026, the estimated average days-on-market for residential properties in Davao City is about 75 days.

 Are properties selling above or below asking in Davao City in 2026?

-As of early 2026, most residential properties in Davao City are selling slightly below asking price, typically closing at around 2% to 5% below the listed price for standard resale transactions.
+As of 2026, most residential properties in Davao City are selling at about 92% to 96% of asking price, so a buyer often gets a 4% to 8% discount from the listed price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Davao City.